open5e/open5e/source/Spellcasting/spells_a-z/i/imprisonment.rst

 is imprisoned inside a gemstone or similar object.
 Light can pass through the gemstone normally (allowing the target to see out and other creatures to see in), but nothing else can pass through, even by means of teleportation or planar travel.
-The gemstone can’t be cut or broken while the spell remains in effect.
+The gemstone can't be cut or broken while the spell remains in effect.

 The special component for this version of the spell is a large, transparent gemstone, such as a corundum, diamond, or ruby.

-***Slumber.*** The target falls asleep and can’t be awoken.
+***Slumber.*** The target falls asleep and can't be awoken.
 The special component for this version of the spell consists of rare soporific herbs.